ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 ```
 Figure: jwp-payload-3-signature

 Each payload's individual signature is concatenated in order, resulting in a larger octet string with a length of an individual signature (64 octets for ES256) multiplied by the number of payloads (4 for this example).
 These payload ephemeral signatures are then appended to the initial protected header stable signature.
-Using the above examples, the resulting octet string is 320 in length (`5 * 64`):
+Using the above examples, the resulting octet string is 320 bytes in length (`5 * 64`):

 ```json
 [44, 147, 34, 55, 167, 26, 18, 164, 161, 48, 158, 99, 60, 219, 108,